BHumans/presentations/src/slides/emotional-inteligence.md

 Internal drive to pursue goals beyond external rewards

-**Characteristics:**
+**Benefits:**
 - Strong drive to achieve
 - Commitment to goals
-- Initiative
+- Having purpose
 - Optimism
-- Resilience

 ---

-Building Motivation

-- Set meaningful personal goals
-- Break large goals into smaller steps
+**Building Motivation**
+- Engadge in things that are exciting
 - Celebrate small wins
 - Find your 'why'
-- Maintain a growth mindset
+- Find the things that you like

 ---

 # 4. Empathy

-### Understanding and sharing the feelings of others
+Understanding and sharing the feelings of others

 **Types of Empathy:**
 - Cognitive Empathy (understanding)